Haik Hovsepian Mehr: Christian ministry

 Haik deliberately disobeyed and defiantly declared that "Never would [he or his ministers] bow down and comply with such inhumane and unjust demands" and that "our churches are open to all who want to come in."

 He was killed after protesting about the treatment of his friend and colleague Mehdi Dibaj at the hands of the Iranian government.
 Hovsepian mounted a campaign for Dibaj, and on January 16, 1994, Dibaj was released.
 Three days later Hovsepian vanished from Tehran.
 His death was reported to his family on January 30, 1994.
 While the government initially denied all involvement, Iranian Christians and independent observers claimed that he was murdered for his beliefs.

 Arresting two suspects

-On July 5, 1994, a few days after 1994 Imam Reza shrine bomb explosion, and months after Hovsepian Mehr's murder two women who were allegedly from People's Mujahedin of Iran and were going to bomb Mausoleum of Ruhollah Khomeini and Fatima Masumeh Shrine were arrested.
-In a TV interview, one of them related Hovsepian Mehr's murder to People's Mujahedin of Iran.

-Abdelfattah Amor, United Nations Special Rapporteur on the question of religious intolerance made a visit to Iran in 1995 where he was able to speak freely in Evin prison with the women charged with murder of Hovsepian Mehr and two other Christian leaders.
+On July 5, 1994, two women were arrested by the state.
+While the Iranian state blamed the People's Mujahedin of Iran for Mehr's murder, United Nations Special Rapporteur on the question of religious intolerance Abdelfattah Amor made a visit to Iran in 1995 where he was able to speak freely in Evin prison with the women charged.
 Amor concluded in his UN report that the Iranian Government had apparently decided to execute Bishop Hovsepian Mehr and two other Christian leaders in order not only to discredit the Mujahedin organization by declaring it responsible for those crimes, but also, to decapitate the Protestant community.